Make Your Wintry Days Warmer with This Diffuser Blend

 Does this image spark an Aroma Memory

-Virginian Cedarwood essential oil is one of several types of cedarwood, each with different aromas and energetics.
-The cedarwood in this diffuser blend is from the species Juniperus, which also gives us Juniper Berry essential oil.
+Virginian Cedarwood essential oil is one of several types of Cedarwood, each with different aromas and energetics.
+The Cedarwood in this diffuser blend is from the species Juniperus, which also gives us Juniper Berry essential oil.
 Virginian Cedarwood essential oil is distilled from the wood of the Eastern Red Cedar, native to eastern parts of North America.

 This stately tree, cherished for its durability (fencing) and aromatics (cedar chests), grows to over 60 feet tall.
 It’s often the first tree to populate cleared areas.
-Many Native American cultures would burn Cedarwood to dispel evil spirits, especially before a healing ceremony.
+Many Native American cultures would burn cedarwood to dispel evil spirits, especially before a healing ceremony.

 Black Spruce (Picea mariana)